 Why Drainage is Important

 It may seem like the small amount of splashed-out water on a pool deck will just evaporate and dry.
 In some cases, it might.
-However, splashing is not the only source of water on a pool deck, and even splashing can overwhelm a poorly-designed patio.
+However, splashing is not the only water source on a pool deck, and even splashing can overwhelm a poorly-designed patio.

 Which Direction Should the Patio Slope?

-A pool deck should slope away from your pool in order to prevent dirty water from draining into it.
-This includes water that was splashed out of the pool and contaminated with dirt and debris.
+A pool deck should slope away from your pool to prevent dirty water from draining into it.
+This includes water splashed out of the pool and contaminated with dirt and debris.
 Ensuring that the deck slopes down and away from the edge of the pool prevents dirty water from draining into your nice clean pool.